Student Services & Special Education

 How can a parent of a child on an IEP get involved in the PTA, to address special education topics/issues?

 Attend a PTA meeting and let them know you are interested!
-Ask you school office how to contact your site’s PTA Special Needs Parent Liaison.
-If you site PTA has not yet filled this position, you may suggest to the PTA that they consider supporting this position.
+Ask your school office how to contact your site’s PTA Special Needs Parent Liaison.
+If your site PTA has not yet filled this position, you may suggest to the PTA that they consider supporting this position.

 What activities and events does the district organize for families?
 How can I volunteer?